-If the Mountain Master Plan is amended, consideration of required amendments to this plan to reflect the changes in addition to the requirement noted above should be considered
+If the Mountain Master Plan is amended, amendments to this plan must be considered and if necessary changes made to reflect the requirements identified above.

 (3) The management of lands designated RES-R, Resort Recreation are recognized to prioritize use and maintenance of associated facilities for commercial recreation purposes in accordance with the Master Development Agreement.
-However, the management of these lands should not preclude public recreational access to established trails, lands and recreation sites within and beyond the boundary of the plan area.
+However, the management of these lands

-- (4) Recreational vehicle parks and campgrounds other than the walk-in campground as designated in section 7.3 (4) are not supported within the plan area. - (5) Continued commercial recreation and wildland use is supported for Block A, Sublot 1, District Lot 4596, Kootenay District.
+- should not preclude public recreational access to established trails, lands and recreation sites within and beyond the boundary of the plan area. - (4) Recreational vehicle parks and campgrounds other than the walk-in campground as designated in section 7.3 (4) are not supported within the plan area. - (5) Continued commercial recreation and wildland use is supported for Block A, Sublot 1, District Lot 4596, Kootenay District.